Claudia915/claudia915.github.io/README.md

 # My Journey through my first DH class

 Hello!
+My name is Claudia Merchan and I am currently a sophomore in the College of Arts & Sciences majoring in Philosophy,Politics, and Economics.
 This semester I took my first digital humanities course at Penn and learned a whole new area of study.
 In this page I will go through my journey, projects, failures and successs throughout this course.
 Now having completed the course I will reflect on the skills and knowledge I am able to take with me and what I hope to do with them in the future.

 ## Reflecting on the projects I participated in